-Class Meetings: M/W 11:00-12:15; ZOOM Instructor: Nick Sousanis sousanis@sfsu.edu Student Hours: TBA or by appointment
+Class Meetings: M/W 12:30-1:45; ZOOM Instructor: Nick Sousanis sousanis@sfsu.edu Student Hours: W 2-3, Th 1-2 or by appointment

 A Note about Now: Let me acknowledge to start off, nothing about our current circumstances is normal, and our expectations must reflect that.
-As understanding as I typically am about deadlines and workload in normal times, I'll be even more so now.
+As understanding as I typically am about deadlines and workload in normal times, I am even more so now.
 Your health, your lives, need to come first (and should always come first), and we can work out solutions for whatever is going on (preferably with a good channel of communication).
 I want to see the work we do together as helpful to what you are experiencing and not an added burden.
-This doesn't mean we won't work hard and that it won't be challenging, just that it serves you as something meaningful and relevant to find your own ways into it.
+This doesn't mean we won't work hard and that it won't be challenging, just that it serves you as something meaningful and relevant to find your own way into it.
 Deadlines are important, because they allow us to keep the conversation moving and keep learning from one another, but life is bigger, always, and definitely now, so I'll remain flexible and we'll work it out together.

-I'm intending to keep the course synchronous, to preserve the dynamic, interactive, and frequently collaborative atmosphere that has been so key to these classes, but all will be recorded, all instructions and resources will be available on iLearn, and there will be no penalty for not being able to make a session.
+The course is synchronous so as to preserve the dynamic, interactive, and frequently collaborative atmosphere that has been so key to these classes, but all will be recorded, all instructions and resources will be available on iLearn, and there will be no penalty for not being able to make a session.
 We can check in outside of class, and make sure everyone is up to speed no matter their circumstances.
 Let's see this course and my role as being there to support you in where you are going.
 With that said, on with what we'll do together...